smileBeda/WordPress-D3Globe/README.md

 # WordPress D3 Globe

+**Important Notice**
+This plugin needs a bit of love.
+I will as soon I have time refactor this to at least follow WPCS.

+---

 WordPress D3-Globe brings D3 Power to WordPress without the need of any JS Knowledge.
 The WordPress D3-Globe Plugin renders, as the name suggests, an in interactive  Globe, using simple WordPress ShortCodes.

 Using WordPress ShortCodes means, the WordPress D3-Globe Plugin can render the Interactive Globe or country particular map anywhere you want on a Website.